Engineering facilities

 You’ll perform investigative photovoltaic (solar power) experiments, analyse renewable energy systems, assess the performance of solar-water pumping systems, and measure and analyse solar and wind resources.

 You’ll also have access to our roof-top solar-power facility, which comprises four 2kW grid-connected photovoltaic systems with which you can complete system performance studies and comparisons.
+These practical engineering labs will set you up to become job-ready when you study engineering in Perth.

 Renewable energy outdoor testing area